 Capture One Vs Lightroom Conclusions

 The default output of Capture One, in my opinion, is just a hair better by default with some of the camera brands.
-I like the Capture One colors a little more with Nikon, with Canon I prefer the Colors of LR, with Fujifilm I prefer the Colors of LR and with Sony they are very similar.
+I like the Capture One color a little more with Nikon, with Canon, I prefer the Colors of LR, with Fujifilm I prefer the Colors of LR and with Sony, they are very similar.
 At least in these samples, but this is going to be a matter of taste.

 Images come in a touch sharper with a touch more detail usually with Capture One, except for that Canon sample for some reason.
-Again, this is just default settings you can always batch adjust the shots to look however you want.
+Again, these are just default settings you can always batch-adjust the shots to look however you want.

-Even though I mostly shoot Fujifilm, I still personally use Lightroom just because it comes with the whole Adobe package that I subscribe too and for me those slightly more detailed but waxier skin tones Capture One produces isn’t enough of an improvement to justify switching especially when you can get very close to the same results if you noodle the noise reduction and sharpness settings just a little bit.
+Even though I mostly shoot Fujifilm, I still personally use Lightroom just because it comes with the whole Adobe package that I subscribe to and for me, those slightly more detailed but waxier skin tones Capture One produces aren’t enough of an improvement to justify switching especially when you can get very close to the same results if you noodle the noise reduction and sharpness settings just a little bit.
 I also heavily color most of the stuff I’m doing so the default look isn’t important to me.
 But, if you batch process photos for clients or something, then Capture One might be a better option with some camera brands like Fujifilm.
-Wither others like Canon, I’m preferring Lightroom.
+Wither others like Canon, I prefer Lightroom.

 It’s been a few years since I’ve used Capture One before this comparison and I do have to say, I’m impressed.
 It’s come a very long way and looks like a great program now.
 But I guess the same could be said about Lightroom now that it does Pano stitching and HDR merging.